mrkplt/csv_find/readme.md

 Yourclass.each { |a| a.method  }
 ```

-Plus, as of v1.0.4, the Enumerable module is implemented in all CSV classes!
+Plus, the Enumerable module is implemented!

 License
 -------
-CSV Class Maker is Copyright © 2015 Mark Platt, Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+CSV Find is Copyright © 2015 Mark Platt, Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.